-(3) Represents percentage of voting power of the holders of Class A Common Stock and Class V Common Stock voting together as a single class.

-- (4) Includes 5,000,000 shares in the aggregate of shares of Class A Common Stock held by AFV Partners SPV-5 LLC ("AFV 5"), AFV Partners SPV-6 LLC ("AFV 6") and a controlled affiliated entity of Tony Aquila upon the completion of the business combination pursuant to the PIPE subscription financing.
+- Represents percentage of voting power of the holders of Class A Common Stock and Class V Common Stock voting together as a single class. - (4) Includes 5,000,000 shares in the aggregate of shares of Class A Common Stock held by AFV Partners SPV-5 LLC ("AFV 5"), AFV Partners SPV-6 LLC ("AFV 6") and a controlled affiliated entity of Tony Aquila upon the completion of the business combination pursuant to the PIPE subscription financing.
 Mr. Aquila is the Chairman and CEO of AFV Partners LLC, which exercises ultimate voting and investment power with respect to the shares held by AFV 5 and AFV 6.
-Furthermore, Mr. Aquila will personally hold a portion of the shares of Class A Common Stock and will be the sole member with ultimate voting and investment power with respect to the shares held by the controlled antity to be formed to hold the shares of Class A Common Stock.
+Furthermore, Mr. Aquila will personally hold a portion of the shares of Class A Common Stock and will be the sole member with ultimate voting and investment power with respect to the shares held by the controlled entity to be formed to hold the shares of Class A Common Stock.
 As such, Mr. Aquila may be deemed to be a beneficial owner of the shares held by AFV 5, AFV 6 and the controlled affiliated entity.
 The business address of the reporting person is 2126 Hamilton Road Suite 260, Argyle, TX 76226. - (5) Includes 17,162,485 shares of Class V Common Stock held by Mr. Francis, 8,469,191 shares of Class V Common Stock held by Ghost Media Group, LLC, 600,618 shares of Class V Common Stock held by Genco Incentives, LLC and 1,468,555 shares of Class V Common Stock held by WM Founders Legacy I, LLC.
 Ghost Media Group, LLC is controlled by Messrs.
 Francis and Hartfield and WM Founders Legacy I, LLC and Genco Incentives, LLC are controlled by Mr. Francis.
 Accordingly, Mr. Francis may be deemed to be a beneficial owner of the Class A Units held by Ghost Media Group, LLC, Genco Incentives, LLC and WM Founders Legacy I, LLC. - (6) Includes 19,288,160 shares of Class V Common Stock held by Mr. Hartfield, 8,469,191 shares of Class V Common Stock held by Ghost Media Group, LLC and 1,570,959 shares of Class V Common Stock held by WM Founders Legacy II, LLC.
 Ghost Media Group, LLC is controlled by Messrs.
 Hartfield and Francis and WM Founders Legacy II, LLC is controlled by Mr. Hartfield.
-Accordingly, Mr. Hartfield may be deemed to be a beneficial owner of the shares held by Ghost Media Group, LLC and WM Founders Legacy II, LLC. - (7) Consists of 54,726,788 shares of Class V Common Stock beneficially owned by our directors and executive officers. - (8) Includes 7,244,585 shares of Class A Common Stock held by Lugard Road Capital Master Fund, LP ("Lugard") beneficially owned by Luxor Capital Group, LP, the investment manager of Lugard, 36,888 shares of Class A Common Stock held by Luxor Capital Partners Offshore Master Fund, LP ("Luxor Offshore") beneficially owned by Luxor Capital Group, LP, the investment manager of Luxor Offshore, 60,148 shares of Class A Common Stock held by Luxor Capital Partners, LP ("Luxor Wavefront") beneficially owned by Luxor Capital Partners, LP ("Luxor Wavefront") beneficially owned by Luxor Capital and 14,496 shares of Class A Common Stock held by Luxor Capital Group, LP, the investment manager of Luxor Capital Group, LP, the investment manager at Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Lugard.
+Accordingly, Mr. Hartfield may be deemed to be a beneficial owner of the shares held by Ghost Media Group, LLC and WM Founders Legacy II, LLC. - (7) Consists of 54,726,788 shares of Class V Common Stock beneficially owned by our directors and executive officers. - (8) Includes 7,244,585 shares of Class A Common Stock held by Lugard Road Capital Master Fund, LP ("Lugard") beneficially owned by Luxor Capital Group, LP, the investment manager of Lugard, 36,888 shares of Class A Common Stock held by Luxor Capital Partners Offshore Master Fund, LP ("Luxor Offshore") beneficially owned by Luxor Capital Group, LP, the investment manager of Luxor Offshore, 60,148 shares of Class A Common Stock held by Luxor Capital Partners, LP ("Luxor Capital") beneficially owned by Luxor Capital Group, LP, the investment manager of Luxor Wavefront, LP ("Luxor Wavefront, LP, "Luxor Wavefront") beneficially owned by Luxor Capital Group, LP, the investment manager of Luxor Wavefront.
+Christian Leone, in his position as Portfolio Manager at Luxor Capital Group, LP, may be deemed to have voting and investment power with respect to the securities held by Lugard.